Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: PHEV Energy Management Problem Formulation

-To validate the proposed TD3AQ algorithm, this work considers an HEV energy management problem, which presents a challenging MIOC problem as it requires simultaneous control of continuous power distribution and discrete gear selection for a highly non-linear hybrid system.
-The section begins with an introduction to the HEV powertrain modeling, followed by the MIOC problem formulation.
+To validate the proposed TD3AQ algorithm, this work considers a PHEV energy management problem, which presents a challenging MIOC problem as it requires simultaneous control of continuous power distribution and discrete gear selection for a highly non-linear hybrid system.
+The section begins with an introduction to the PHEV powertrain modeling, followed by the MIOC problem formulation.